vantage6/vantage6-workshop/episodes/chap5_python_client.md

 ### Permissions

-Note that the logged-in user may not be allowed to perform all operations or view all resources.
+Note that the authenticated user may not be allowed to perform all operations or view all resources.
 The server will only allow the user to perform operations on the resources that the user has permission to perform.